In the big gym on the first floor of the BU Student Activities Office building.

 This competition will be sponsored by Thecubicle!

-They will be providing prizes for the winners and will be vending.
+They will be providing prizes for the winners but unfortunately cannot vend.
 Huge thank you to them!

 Prizes are gift cards to thecubicle.com: